tgen

 Returns

-The value of opt at/with key (index or name).
+The value of opt with key.
 If not found, returns default_value.

 Exceptions